 The depository institutions used by Takasbank for safekeeping of foreign securities are in line with CPMI IOSCO principles; and they have clear and detailed review procedures.
-Takasbank executes settlement of international securities accepted by it as collateral and the securities are safe-kept at Euroclear Bank-Brussels.
+Takasbank executes settlement of international securities accepted by it as collateral and the securities are safe-kept at Euroclear Bank-

+Brussels.
 In addition, it provides custody services through Clearstream Banking Luxembourg on behalf of its clients.
 These two institutions have been defined by CPMI IOSCO as ICSDs (International Central Securities Depositories) (Recommendations for securities settlement systems, 2011).
 Both institutions also have banking licenses; and bear the status of a central securities depository with a banking license.
 These two ICSDs resident within the boundaries of the European Union are subject to the European Union banking and payment systems legislation.
 Euroclear Bank and Clearstream Banking constantly publish their clear and detailed review reports; and these reports are regularly monitored by Takasbank.
 In addition, the credit rating scores of their affiliates and the developments in the legislation and international principles that these institutions and their affiliates are subject to are also monitored regularly.

-These institutions are subject to the European Union Central Securities Depository Regulation (2017), the Settlement Finality Directive (98/26/EC) and CPMI-IOSCO principles.
 Analyses are made before face-to-face or online meetings held at least once or twice a year; and the changes/ developments are discussed in such meetings and disclosures are made by the authorized officers of these institutions where necessary.
 Clearstream Banking Luxemburg is an international central securities depository institution having a service standard similar to that of Euroclear Bank Brussels.
 Therefore, Clearstream and Euroclear links are kept active as the backup of each other.